OpenNyAI/Jugalbandi-Manager/logger/README.md

 ### Workflow

-When a request or a response passes through a service (api, channel, language, flow, or retriever), a logger object,containing service-specific details, is created.
+When a request or a response passes through a service (api, channel, language, flow, or retriever), a logger object containing service-specific details, is created.
 These details include relevant identifiers (e.g., User ID, Turn ID, Channel ID) and metadata specific to the service (e.g., Message Type, Intent, Translation Type).
-This logger object is sent asynchronously to the Logger Service via a Kafka queue.
-The Logger service receives the logger object from its kafka queue and processes the message by:
+This logger object is sent asynchronously to the logger service via a kafka queue.
+The logger service receives the logger object from its kafka queue and processes the message by:

-1. **Unpacking and Identifying the Source Service:**
+1. **Unpacking and identifying the source service:**
     - The message is unpacked upon receipt.
     - The source service from which the message originated is identified.

-2. **Logging the Details into the Respective Table:**
+2. **Logging the details into the respective table:**
     - The corresponding service’s logging function is called in the CRUD layer.
     - This function in the CRUD layer performs the following actions:
         - Creates a database session.